Saint John Paul II

 Back in Poland, a short assignment as assistant pastor in a rural parish preceded his very fruitful chaplaincy for university students.
-Soon he earned a doctorate in philosophy and began teaching that subject at Poland’s University of Lublin.
+Soon Fr.
+Wojtyla earned a doctorate in philosophy and began teaching that subject at Poland’s University of Lublin.

-Communist officials allowed him to be appointed auxiliary bishop of Kraków in 1958, considering him a relatively harmless intellectual.
+Communist officials allowed Wojtyla to be appointed auxiliary bishop of Kraków in 1958, considering him a relatively harmless intellectual.
 They could not have been more wrong!

 Elected pope in October 1978, he took the name of his short-lived, immediate predecessor.
 Pope John Paul II was the first non-Italian pope in 455 years.
 In time, he made pastoral visits to 124 countries, including several with small Christian populations.

-He promoted ecumenical and interfaith initiatives, especially the 1986 Day of Prayer for World Peace in Assisi.
-He visited Rome’s Main Synagogue and the Western Wall in Jerusalem; he also established diplomatic relations between the Holy See and Israel.
-He improved Catholic-Muslim relations and in 2001 visited a mosque in Damascus, Syria.
+John Paul II promoted ecumenical and interfaith initiatives, especially the 1986 Day of Prayer for World Peace in Assisi.
+He visited Rome’s main synagogue and the Western Wall in Jerusalem; he also established diplomatic relations between the Holy See and Israel.
+He improved Catholic-Muslim relations, and in 2001 visited a mosque in Damascus, Syria.

 The Great Jubilee of the Year 2000, a key event in John Paul’s ministry, was marked by special celebrations in Rome and elsewhere for Catholics and other Christians.
-Relations with the Orthodox Churches improved considerably during his ministry as pope.
+Relations with the Orthodox Churches improved considerably during his papacy.

-“Christ is the center of the universe and of human history” was the opening line of his 1979 encyclical, Redeemer of the Human Race.
+“Christ is the center of the universe and of human history” was the opening line of John Paul II’s 1979 encyclical, Redeemer of the Human Race.
 In 1995, he described himself to the United Nations General Assembly as “a witness to hope.”

 His 1979 visit to Poland encouraged the growth of the Solidarity movement there and the collapse of communism in central and eastern Europe 10 years later.
-He began World Youth Day and traveled to several countries for those celebrations.
-He very much wanted to visit China and the Soviet Union but the governments in those countries prevented that.
+John Paul II began World Youth Day and traveled to several countries for those celebrations.
+He very much wanted to visit China and the Soviet Union, but the governments in those countries prevented that.

-One of the most well-remembered photos of his pontificate was his one-on-one conversation in 1983 with Mehmet Ali Agca, who had attempted to assassinate him two years earlier.
+One of the most well-remembered photos of John Paul II’s pontificate was his one-on-one conversation in 1983, with Mehmet Ali Agca, who had attempted to assassinate him two years earlier.